citusdata/citus/src/test/regress/citus_tests/join_gen/README.md

 ```

 ### File Mode
-In this mode, generated ddls and queries will be written into configured files.
+In this mode, generated ddls and queries will be written into the files configured in [config.yml](./config/config.yaml).

 1. Configure `interactiveMode: false`,
 2. Configure `queryCount: <total_query>`,